 To conclude the discussion, both the task energy $e^*$ and the control action $w$ are often difficult to be determined a priori, and these are not independent variables.
-For complex task executions it is reasonable to take advantage of simulations to optimise for both variables \textit{in a combined way}.
-If the PBC objective can be naively achieved just by initialising the energy in the tank to a sufficiently high value, what we claim being an useful system theoretic property in the energy tank context is the achievement of the PBC objective \textit{combined} with an estimation of the task energy.
-In fact the knowledge of the latter would lead to a meaningful energy tank inisialisation, so that a depletion of the tank can be used as a diagnostic tool to detect an important divergence from nominal task execution, beyond formally achieving a passive closed-loop system.
+For complex task executions, it is reasonable to take advantage of simulations to optimize for both variables \textit{in a combined way}.
+If the PBC objective can be naively achieved just by initializing the energy in the tank to a sufficiently high value, what we claim to be a useful system theoretic property in the energy tank context is the achievement of the PBC objective \textit{combined} with an estimation of the task energy.
+In fact, the knowledge of the latter would lead to a meaningful energy tank initialization, so that a depletion of the tank can be used as a diagnostic tool to detect an important divergence from nominal task execution, beyond formally achieving a passive closed-loop system.